marcobarilari/labMONSTER/README.md

 ### How do I know if there is HD space on the computer?

-run `du -h` on a terminal, volumes of interests are:
+run `df -h` on a terminal, volumes of interests are:

 - `tmpfs`: HDD for archive usage
 - `/dev/nvme0n1p2`: SSD on which the OS is istalled and operting for day by day use.